ceramicstudio/js-composedb/website/docs/guides/creating-composites.md

 ### Model identification

-The `@model` directive applies to shapes, indicating the shape needs to be created as a Model.
+The `@createModel` directive applies to shapes, indicating the shape needs to be created as a Model.
 A Composite must contain at least one Model to be valid, otherwise there would be nothing to interact with.

-When using the `@model` directive, two parameters must be provided:
+When using the `@createModel` directive, two parameters must be provided:

 - `accountRelation`: the type of relation between documents created using the Model and the account controlling the document, which can be `SINGLE` for a single document of the given Model (for example profile information), or `LIST` for a potentially infinite list of documents.
 - `description`: a string describing the Model, to help with discovery.